 Have you been putting off a visit to the dentist because of fear?
 Call today to schedule your free dental consult and we can help you get back on track, thanks to sedation.

-Fear of the dentist is a very real thing, one which can make you avoid going to the dentist altogether.
+Fear of the dentist is a very real thing, one which can make you avoid going to the dentist.
 Yet, if you want to maintain good dental health (which can also lead to better overall health), trips to the dentist are a necessity.

 Below are some pointers that can help with fear of the dentist.

 Whatever your level of dental anxiety or fear, it’s important to have good communication with your dentist.
-Talk about your fears, your dental history, your medical history, and what you can and can’t tolerate.
-By getting everything out in the open, you have a better chance of having your treatments and procedures scheduled and performed at the pace that’s right for you.
+We invite you to talk to us about your fears, your dental history, your medical history, and what you can and can’t tolerate.
+By getting everything out in the open, we’ll be better able to schedule and pace the treatments and procedures that you need.

-Look for a dental office and team that pride themselves on gentle dentistry, which is as much about communication and empathy as it is about proper techniques and sedation.
+As a dental team, we pride ourselves on gentle dentistry, which, we believe, is as much about communication and empathy as it is about proper techniques and sedation.